How To Create To-Do Lists In WordPress

 Description

-You can set up the plugin with private to do lists for each user, to have all users share your to do list, or to have a master list with individual item completions.
+You can set up the plugin to have private to-do lists for each user, to have all users share a to-do list, or to have a master list with individual item completions.

-The shared to do list option has a variety of settings available.
-You can delegate to do items to a specific user (this includes a setting to email new to do items to the assigned user) and optionally to have assigned items only seen by that user.
-You can also assign different permission levels to different users based on user roles.
-There are also settings available to show deadline and progress fields.
-Category support is included as well as front-end administration.
+The shared to do list has a variety of settings available.
+You can delegate to do items to specific users (this includes a setting to email a new to do item to the user) and optionally to have those items be viewable by that user.
+You can also assign different permission levels using capabilities.
+There are also settings to show deadline and progress fields.
+Category support is also included in the front-end administration.

-A new menu item is added to the admin backend to help you manage your list and your to-do list can also appear on a dashboard widget.
+A new menu item is added to the admin backend to manage your list and your to-do lists can also display on a dashboard widget.

-A sidebar widget is available as well as short code to display the to do list items on your blog.
-There are two shortcodes for front-end list administration.
-Category management is restricted to the back-end.
+A sidebar widget is available as well as shortcode to display the to do list items on your blog.
+There are 2 shortcodes for front-end administration of the list.
+Category management is restricted to the back-end admin section.

-If you plan to set up a multi-author site you can use this to-do lists plugin to create custom to-do lists for your post planners if you also own the developer’s premium plugin, Post Planner.
+If you plan to run a multi-author blog you can use this to do lists plugin to create custom to do lists for your post planners if you also download the developer’s premium plugin, Post Planner.

 Installing The Cleverness To-Do List Plugin

-Log into your site’s dashboard section, and choose Plugins > Add New …
+Log into your site’s administration area scroll down the main menu select Plugins > Add New …

 Locate the item in the Search Results tab and click Install Now …